-Right-of-use asset No of right-of-use assets leased Range of remaining term (in years) Average remaining lease term (in years) Corporate office 1 2 3
+Right-of-use asset No of right-of-use assets Range of remaining term Average remaining lease

+leased (in years) term (in years)

+Corporate office 1 2 3

 The company has a right to extend/terminate its leasing arrangements beyond the initial agreement/lock in period.
 For the assessment of lease term as per Ind AS 116, the management of the Company has considered the extension options and not considered the early termination options wherever available for its property leases in its lease period assessment since the Company is likely to be benefited from a longer lease tenure.